 In addition to the large migratory barren-ground and coastal caribou herds that may be present in winter, a small group of woodland caribou occupies the Keeyask Region in spring and summer.
-They are similar in appearance to coastal caribou, but, unlike migratory caribou, they disperse and calve solitarily in the Keeyask Region in spring.
-Their herd association and core range have not been identified, and they are referred to as summer resident caribou in the Project's assessment and monitoring.
-While they are known to occupy the Gull and Stephens lakes area in spring and summer, summer residents' winter distribution and range are unknown.
-As such, the objectives of the summer resident caribou range studies, outlined in Section 6.2.3 of the TEMP, were to evaluate their winter distribution via aerial survey and to identify their home range through genetic sampling, in order to verify potential Project effects on this group in the winter, in addition to those anticipated during the calving and calf-rearing season.
+They are similar in appearance to coastal caribou, but most disperse and calve solitarily in the Keeyask Region in spring.
+There is uncertainty as to their herd association and core range, and they are referred to as summer resident caribou in the Project's assessment and monitoring.
+While they are known to occupy the Gull and Stephens lakes area in spring and summer, summer resident caribou's winter distribution and range are not well understood.
+As such, the objectives of the summer resident caribou range studies, outlined in Section 6.2.3 of the TEMP, were to evaluate their winter distribution via aerial survey and to provide an indication of their home range through genetic sampling, in order to verify potential Project effects on this group in the winter, in addition to those anticipated during the calving and calfrearing season.